- Education and Science»

 What exactly happened on the night of November 10, 1975 will probably never be known.
 That was the night the SS Edmund Fitzgerald went down with all hands during a Great Lakes storm.

 Launched in 1958, the Edmund Fitzgerald was a cargo freighter.
-At 729 feet, she was the largest vessel ever sail on the great lakes and for seventeen years, that's exactly what she did.
+At 729 feet, she was the largest vessel ever to sail on the great lakes and for seventeen years, that's what she did.
 On the night of her disappearance, the Big Fitz was fully loaded with a cargo of taconite pellets bound for a steel mill in Michigan.
 The night of November 9, the Fitz and her convoy partner encountered a massive winter storm with hurricane force winds with waves hitting thirty-five feet.
 The Fitz would not survive the storm.
 Weighed down by her cargo, the vessel snapped in two and sank to the bottom, killing all twenty-nine on board.

 For much of the coming decades, speculation and controversy ravaged the Fitz legacy.
 The ship's convoy partner, the SS Arthur Anderson, survived the storm and it's crew reported receiving several transmissions from the Fitzgerald that the ship had lost hatch covers and was taking on water.
 Many theories have developed over the years as to why the ship sank but nothing has been proven.